 Traditional samurai swords have the finest blades ever hand-forged making them highly valuable.
 Moreover, collectors are keen to purchasing new unique and genuine samurai swords further increasing their market value.

 Determining the worth of your samurai sword requires a certain degree of expertise that only trained professional appraisers have.

 If you take convenience into account, sending the sword to an appraiser is the best way to find out its worth.
 However, you need to be prepared to shoulder the cost.
-If you’re certain that you have a valuable sword, don’t think twice about sending it for appraisal.
+If you are certain that you have a valuable sword, do not think twice about sending it for appraisal.

-Another option is to inspect the sword yourself to assess if it’s worth something or not.
+Another option is to inspect the sword yourself to assess if it is worth something or not.
 By self-appraising your samurai sword, you can pre-determine its price which will serve as a factor when choosing between having it professionally-appraised or not.